 Another thing to consider is that there are no fixed spreads, each spread is dependent on the product we wish to trade as well as upon the moment at which we choose to trade it.
 Where there is greater market depth, spreads will be lower than on products that are hardly traded at all.
 For example, if we are trading Forex CDFs on the Euro/Dollar currency pair, we will have much lower spreads that if we are trading CDFs on secondary currency pairs.
 This means that, investing in the currency pairs that are most traded is the cheapest way to go.

 In the case of Plus500, which among all the brokers in our ranking holds the highest spot, the spreads are very tight and appealing.
-For example, in the world of Forex, spreads are very low and well-known currency pairs such as the Euro/Dollar have a trading cost that can be as low as 0.8 pips on some occasions.
+For example, in the world of Forex, spreads are very low and well-known currency pairs such as the Euro/Dollar have a trading cost that can be very low on some occasions.
 Moreover, Plus500’s trading commission is 0%.
-We mentioned before that spreads were dependent on the assets involved in the trade, to learn more about Plus500’s spreads, click here.
+We mentioned before that spreads were dependent on the assets involved in the trade, to learn more about Plus500’s spreads, click here (72% of retail CFD accounts lose money).

-For example, if we have deposited 200 euros with the broker, and this allows us a leverage of 1:200, we will be able to trade in such a way as if we had 40 000 euros.
+For example, if we have deposited 200 euros with the broker, and this allows us a leverage of 1:30, we will be able to trade in such a way as if we had 3.000 euros.
 This is why, when choosing an online broker, we must determine what level of leverage they provide for each product, to see if we are interested in trading in those particular assets.
 A higher leverage allows for more possibilities.
 That is why it counts as one of the parameters in our ranking.
 Using leverage involves taking risks, and needs to be done in an intelligent way.
-To avoid big losses, regulators have limited the maximum allowed leverage to 1:50, and up to 1:200 for some professionals.
+To avoid big losses, regulators have limited the maximum allowed leverage to 1:30.

 They do not charge a trading commission, the variety of traded assets is very high, and they offer a high degree of experience and trustworthiness.
 It is probably the most well-known broker.
 The following list details its strengths and weaknesses.